 All Higher Rights Assessments are undertaken in accordance with the University's Higher Rights Assessment Regulations.

-Our Higher Rights Assessments have been accredited by the SRA under the 2011 Regulations.
+Our Higher Rights Assessments have been accredited by the SRA.

 Our Higher Rights Assessments/training can be booked individually or in convenient packages, as follows: